 One catch… renovations can be a bit pricey.
 Well, it’s our hope that this article will help you navigate the numerous options available when looking for renovation finance.

 How to finance a home renovation

 Don’t want to tap into your savings, or don’t have the cash at hand?
 Here we take a look at some of the renovation financing options available to you.

-While your mortgage might be tied to one of the ‘Big 4’ banks, and you may be enjoying a record-low interest rate like many Australians, there is no reason that you can’t shop around for renovation financing.
+While your mortgage might be tied to one of the ‘Big 4’ banks, there is no reason that you can’t shop around for renovation financing.
 Depending on your individual circumstances, looking beyond the major financial institutions could be the solution to affordably financing your home renovation.

 Credit unions and building societies